fenichelar/ember-simple-auth-token/README.md

 };
 ```

 The `refreshLeeway` can be specified to send the requests before the token expires to account for clock skew.
-Some libraries like [PyJWT][pyjwt], [ruby-jwt][ruby-jwt], and [node-jsonwebtoken][node-jsonwebtoken] also support specifying a clock tolerance when verifying the token.
+Some libraries like [PyJWT](https://github.com/jpadilla/pyjwt), [ruby-jwt](https://github.com/jwt/ruby-jwt), and [node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) also support specifying a clock tolerance when verifying the token.
 Leaving `refreshLeeway` undefined (or zero) could result in the addon's `invalidate()` function firing at the same time or immediately before the `refreshAccessToken()` api request.
 In this case, the user would be invalidated and logged out regardless of setting `refreshAccessTokens: true`.
 Setting a value for `refreshLeeway` (in seconds or decimals of a second) longer than your expected api response time should prevent this situation.

 Sample JSON Web Token: